NHL teams won't wear theme-night jerseys after players' Pride refusals caused distractions

 Teams will still celebrate Pride and other theme nights, including military appreciation and Hockey Fights Cancer.
 They're also expected to still design and produce jerseys to be autographed and sold to raise money, even though players won't skate around with them on during warmups.

-You Can Play, which has worked with sports and leagues – including the NHL – to help them grow more inclusive for members of the LGBTQ+ community, said it was "concerned and disappointed" by the decision.
+You Can Play, which has worked with sports and leagues -- including the NHL -- to help them grow more inclusive for members of the LGBTQ2S+ community, said it was "concerned and disappointed" by the decision.

 "Today's decision means that the over 95% of players who chose to wear a Pride jersey to support the community will now not get an opportunity to do so," the organization said in a statement.
 "The work to make locker rooms, board rooms and arenas safer, more diverse, and more inclusive needs to be ongoing and purposeful, and we will continue to work with our partners at the NHL, including individual teams, players, agents and the NHLPA to ensure this critical work continues."